 - Commitment with the workers (protected by the legislation)

-- Commitment of operation (otherwise it would not have how to generate resources for anyone)
+- The commitment of operation (otherwise it would not have how to generate resources for anyone)

 - Commitment with the suppliers (fundamental support)

 - Commitment with the partners (to those with whom all the responsibility falls of the business, via risk)

 With shared criteria, we proceed to weigh each one of the strategic vectors and to determine a proportional score of the value of the indicator to place a note based on 100, that is to say, percentage.